Gothicka-YW/YoWishlist-50/README.md

 This extension does not track you and only stores settings and saved entries in Chrome storage.
 Read the full policy here:
 - PRIVACY_POLICY: https://github.com/Gothicka-YW/YoWishlist-50/blob/main/PRIVACY_POLICY.txt

+## What’s new (v1.4.9)
+- Refinement: The mid-list pick index is only used when a selector hint exists and matches the current section, so exports without preview work as before.

+## What’s new (v1.4.8)
+- Robust mid-list crops: The picker stores the clicked tile’s index; crops fall back to it if the selector path changes, so you don’t get random items after preview.

+## What’s new (v1.4.7)
+- Reliability: Changing Limit after a preview no longer requires re-picking a tile.
+Preview/Export auto-restore the list before applying the new Limit.

+## What’s new (v1.4.6)
+- Padding: Bottom padding is now consistent across all Limits to prevent caption/manual text clipping on mid‑sized crops (e.g., 30 items).
+White sides and tight union are unchanged.

+## What’s new (v1.4.5)
+- Padding: Added ~48 px more bottom padding for large crops (≥9 rows; e.g., Limit 50 with 5 columns) so manual text/captions aren’t clipped.
+Smaller crops unchanged.

 ## What’s new (v1.4.4)
 - Tight 3×2 crop: When capturing six tiles, the crop locks to the first 3×2 image area, keeping slim white sides.
 - Padding tuned: More bottom space so multi‑line captions/manual text aren’t clipped; reduced left/right margins ~12 px for a tighter composition.